Skip to content

 Red flags

-Pressure to pay before viewing or platform verification
+Pressure to pay before the landlord, provider, or room can be verified

 Very safe by international standards.
 Main issues are rental scams, bike theft, alcohol-heavy nights, and winter darkness.